anchen1011/toflow/README.md

 # TOFlow: Video Enhancement with Task-Oriented Flow

-This repository contains pre-trained models and demo code for the project 'TOFlow: Video Enhancement with Task-Oriented Flow'
+This repository is based on the project 'TOFlow: Video Enhancement with Task-Oriented Flow'.
+It contains pre-trained models and demo code.
+It also includes description and download script for the Vimeo-90K dataset we collected.

 ## Video Demo

 [![IMAGE ALT TEXT](data/doc/video.png)](http://www.youtube.com/watch?v=msC5GK9aV9Q "Video Demo")

-If you cannot access YouTube, please download our video [here](http://toflow.csail.mit.edu/toflow.mp4) in 1080p.
+If you cannot access YouTube, please download 1080p video from [here](http://toflow.csail.mit.edu/toflow.mp4).

 ## Prerequisites

 #### Torch
-We use Torch 7 (http://torch.ch) for our implementation.
+Our implementation is based on Torch 7 (http://torch.ch).

-#### Cuda [optional]
+#### CUDA [optional]
-Cuda is suggested (https://developer.nvidia.com/cuda-toolkit) for computation.
+CUDA is suggested (https://developer.nvidia.com/cuda-toolkit) for fast evaluation.
+The demo code is still runnable without CUDA, but much slower.

 #### Matlab [optional]
-We use Matlab (https://www.mathworks.com/products/matlab.html) to generate noisy/blur sequences for training/testing.
+The scripts for video noising/super-resolution dataset generation and qualitative evaluation require Matlab installation (https://www.mathworks.com/products/matlab.html).
+It is not necessary for the demo code.

 #### FFmpeg [optional]
-We use FFmpeg (http://ffmpeg.org) to generate blocky sequences for training/testing.
+The scripts for video deblocking dataset generation require FFmpeg (http://ffmpeg.org) installation.
+It is not necessary for the demo code.

 ## Installation
 Our current release has been tested on Ubuntu 14.04.